dirac-institute/photoz_template_learning/README.md

+NOTE: This is out of date and needs to be cleaned up!

 Repo that contains all the code and plots for the template learning paper about my algorithm to learn photo-z templates from broadband galaxy photometry.